A-kly/School-Vault/PSYCH 258/Topic 8 - Autobiographical Memory.md

 - **==False memory== syndrome**: memory of traumatic experience which is objectively false, but in which the person strongly believes it to be true
 	- “recovered” memories may be false memories, based on events that never occurred.
 How?
 	- FMS can be elicited by “recovered memory therapy,” in which a therapist encourages a client to identify repressed memories (e.g., of abuse), despite the lack of evidence or memory of any past abuse
-	- psychotherapists ask ------- questions that may elicit compliance with generation of false memory
+	- psychotherapists ask ==leading== questions that may elicit compliance with generation of false memory
-	- this approach (often using hypnosis) can cause false memories to be ---------
+	- this approach (often using hypnosis) can cause false memories to be ==implanted==
 		- e.g., one woman believed she had endured ritualistic abuse, was forced into a pregnancy, and the baby was cut from her uterus--but there were no physical scars or any other physical evidence
 	- led to the “memory wars” debate over the existence of repressed memories of abuse